barryclark/jekyll-now/_posts/2020-08-02-stock-spike.md

 Been a while since I posted!
 COVID has resulted in a lot more time at home, but almost less time overall.
 With all my cycling events getting cancelled I've doubled down on training, so I'm up to about 10+ hours a week on the bike.
 Disappointing for this year, but should have some good fitness if we can ever sort this virus out and get back to racing.

 I've been using the extra time in quarantine to mess around a bit more in the stock market, and have been able to have a lot of fun with some more volatile stocks.
-With no trip to Vegas this year for DEFCON, I need to get a bit of gambling in right?
+With no trip to Vegas this year for DEFCON, I need to get a bit of gambling in, right?

 While I love reading about options strategies, I'm a very casual investor and mainly focus on stop-limit orders.
 These let me target a certain return while accepting a quantified risk, and then just waiting.
 I don't tend to stare at tickers all day (or even every day) so it's nice to get a notification that an order executed and go check it out.